GuilleAntico/accounting-notebook/README.md

 - Node
     - Check you node version, you need >= 0.10.5
 - Mongodb
-    - Create a database called "articles"
+    - Create a database called "accounting-notebook"

 ## Installing